stalniy/casl/packages/casl-react/README.md

 export default new Ability([])
 ```

-To crete ability using `AbilityBuilder`
+To create ability using `AbilityBuilder`

 ```js
 // ability.js